-The Hydrolab multiprobe (HACH, 2006) is calibrated routinely by each team.
+The Hydrolab multiprobe (HACH, 2006) or Eureka Manta multiprobe are calibrated routinely by each team.
 Typically, the pH and conductivity probes are calibrated at the beginning of each week, and checked periodically.

 The depth sensor is calibrated at the start of sampling as well.
 The LDO dissolved oxygen sensor (HACH, 2006a) is calibrated weekly using HYDRAS3 LT software.
-Chlorophyll data obtained from the integrated hose sample will be used to provide a station- and date-specific calibration point for Hydrolab probe readings.
+Chlorophyll data obtained from the integrated hose sample will be used to provide a station- and date-specific quality assurance metric for Hydrolab probe readings.